Flocks, Families, and Organizations:

 Each year at the Spring Conference, the Caskie Research Fund Award is given to support an important research effort in Bowen theory.

 Our previous conference, The Impact of Death and Dying: Perspectives from Evolution, Resilience, and Family Systems, was held on April 15-16, 2016.
-DVD Sets and MP3s audio CDs are available for this and previous Spring Conferences on our online store.
-Audiovisual materials from previous Spring Conferences are available on our online store.
+DVD Sets and MP3 audio CDs are available for this and previous Spring Conferences on our online store.

 For further information, please The Bowen Center.